Beyoncé's London "Lion King" Premiere Look Is Pure Nala

 And yes, the Queen did slay at the Lion King’s London premiere.

-Beyoncé stepped out in a stunning yellow gown designed by Vietnamese designer Nguyen Cong Tri, is a testament to Queen Bey’s film character Nala: a solid color with a bold shape and texture.
-Cong Tri is the first Vietnamese-based designer to show a collection at New York Fashion Week and has quickly become a favorite of the Hollywood elite, with Rihanna rocking his designs as well.
+Beyoncé stepped out in a stunning yellow gown designed by Vietnamese designer Nguyen Cong Tri, is a testament to Queen Bey’s film character Nala: a solid colour with a bold shape and texture.
+Cong Tri is the first Vietnamese-based designer to show a collection at New York Fashion Week and has quickly become a favourite of the Hollywood elite, with Rihanna rocking his designs as well.

-In addition to the Cong Tri dress, Beyoncé accessorized with jewelry by Lorraine Schwartz, a clutch bag by Anna Cecere, and topped it all off with Jimmy Choo heels, according to a representative.
+In addition to the Cong Tri dress, Beyoncé accessorised with jewellery by Lorraine Schwartz, a clutch bag by Anna Cecere, and topped it all off with Jimmy Choo heels, according to a representative.

 Advertisement